openshift/microshift/docs/contributor/updateability.md

 on result of *required* scripts, will run either "green" (healthy) or "red" (unhealthy) scripts.

-Greenboot heavily integrates with grub.
-In fact, it is the grub that decrements the `boot_counter` and actually rolls back the system (by selecting the other boot target).
+Greenboot strongly integrates with grub.
+When new deployment is staged, just before the host is rebooted, greenboot sets `boot_counter` variable to specific value (default: 3).
+Then, when host boots, it is grub that decrements that variable and if it falls down to 0, boots alternate entrypoint (i.e. rollback deployment).
 See [Grub](#grub-ostree) section for more information.

-MicroShift delivers these scripts in `microshift-greenboot` RPM package.
+MicroShift delivers health checks, red, and green scripts in `microshift-greenboot` RPM package.

 Health check script for MicroShift resides in the repository as `packaging/greenboot/microshift-running-check.sh`.

-Before the updateability feature was implemented, `microshift-greenboot` started to provide `packaging/greenboot/microshift-pre-rollback.sh` file as a "red" script.
-If `boot_counter` equals `0`, the script will run `microshift-cleanup-data --ovn`.
+Before the updateability feature was implemented, `microshift-greenboot` already provided `packaging/greenboot/microshift-pre-rollback.sh` file as a "red" script: if `boot_counter` equals `0`, the script will run `microshift-cleanup-data --ovn`.

 > Note: It's a red script, so it runs after healthchecks decided that
 > system is unhealthy, and cleanup only happens when `boot_counter`
 > already fell down to `0`.
+>
+> So it does not happen on each reboot of unhealthy system.

 ### Updateability additions to `microshift-greenboot`